Back to Services

 Space Industry

-• Protecting rocket nozzles and heat shields from erosion and ablation in supersonic flows
+• Protecting rocket nozzles, thrust chambers, and combustion chambers from oxidation, corrosion, erosion, and ablation in supersonic flows

 • Barrier against high-temperature oxidation